fagiothree/idems_translation/README.md

   }

 *needed for inserting the translation back into the system?
-For RapidPro the possible types are:text, quick_replies, arguments For the app the possible types are: ???
+For RapidPro the possible types are: text, quick_replies, arguments For the app the possible types are: ???

 test: